nasa/common-mapping-client/docs/DEVELOPER_MANUAL.md

 - `src/styles/styles.scss` - Used for non-Core style imports

 ### Overriding Core Styles
-As was mentioned in a previous section, you can override Core styles by either overriding certain styles in your own SASS that you import in `src/styles/styles.scss` or by removing the `src/styles/styles.scss` import of Core styles and importing only certain Core SASS files.
+As was mentioned in a previous section, you can override Core styles by either overriding certain styles in your own SASS that you import in `src/styles/styles.scss` or by removing the import of `src/_core/styles/styles.scss` in `src/styles/styles.scss` and importing only certain Core SASS files.

 ### Overriding React-Toolbox SASS Variables
 Many React-Toolbox components use SASS variables that can be overridden.
 Many of these variables are already overridden by Core in `src/styles/_theme.scss`.
 To find the React-Toolbox SASS variable names that can be overridden, dig around in `node_modules/react-toolbox/`.
 Many primary variables are defined in `node_modules/react-toolbox/components/_globals.scss` but many more are defined in SASS files that live alongside the React-Toolbox component sources, like `node_modules/react-toolbox/components/button/_config.scss`.
 Re-assigning something like `$button-neutral-color` in `src/styles/_theme.scss` will change the value for React-Toolbox components, making theming and recoloring fairly simple.
 For more on theming, check out the [cmc-example-dark-theme](https://github.jpl.nasa.gov/CommonMappingClient/cmc-example-dark-theme) repository.